vijaycse/predictive-scaling/README.md

 We scale ahead of time before the events or spike seasons (holiday seasons Nov-Dec) generally.
 Auto scaling is reactive in nature and often times, its based on CPU and memory usage.
 Predictive scaling works based on TPS/order trend.Predictive scaling and auto scaling can co-exist.

+#### Contribution:
+ Currently only the author(Vijaycse) is planning to contribute to this project.
+It is possible to open it for others to contribute in the future.